-Cost impact of the reforms
+Cost impact of IR35

 If IR35 applies, the fee payer needs to deduct PAYE and employee NICs from the fees paid to the PSC (excluding VAT).
-Although the contractor would have needed to pay tax at some point, IR35 means that they lose the cash-flow advantage associated with using a PSC.
-In addition, the contractor is likely to be worse off in real terms, not least because the current generous expense rules under IR35 are being withdrawn as part of these reforms.
+Although the contractor would have needed to pay tax at some point, IR35 means that they lose the cashflow advantage associated with using a PSC.
+In addition, the contractor is likely to be worse off in real terms.

 On top of this, if IR35 applies, the fee payer needs to pay employer NICs and apprenticeship levy costs on the fees paid to the PSC.
 This means an additional cost of around 14%, which cannot be passed on to the PSC.
-It may be possible, however

-- depending on the contractual terms - to enter into in a new contract with the PSC under which the fees are renegotiated to ensure the net costs do not increase)
+It may be possible, however - depending on the contractual terms - to enter into in a new contract with the PSC under which the fees are renegotiated to ensure the net costs do not increase.